 - Campingplatz Parsteinsee

-Some of the bathing areas are partly not directly accessible by car, some require a short walk.
+Some of the bathing areas are not directly accessible by car, and require a short walk.

 The Pehlitzwerder, located in neigbouring Pehlitz is a jewel of nature.
 Depending on the water levels of Parstein Lake, Pehlitzwerder is an island or a peninsula which has been inhabited for thousands of years.

 The poet and novelist Theodor Fontane was impressed by the beauty of its landscape and its rich history.
 He speaks about his visit to the “Goat Island“ – the popular name of Pehlitzwerder at the time – and of the history of “Mariensee” monastery in part 3 of his “Journeys through the Mark of Brandenburg”.